 As the second-most populous city in the United States, Los Angeles is a major entertainment, business, and international trade center.
 The city is known for its Mediterranean climate, ethnic and cultural diversity, and sprawling metropolis.
 LA is home to world-famous tourist destinations such as Hollywood, Santa Monica, Disneyland Resort, etc. With so many things to see and do, it can be hard to know where to start your exploration.
-For this reason, I’ve put together a list of the 20 Top Things to Do in Los Angeles that are sure to make your trip memorable.
+For this reason, I’ve put together a list of the 20 Best and Fun Things to Do in Los Angeles that are sure to make your trip memorable.

 Things to Do in Los Angeles